I. THE PROPERTY TAX:

-In Maryland, there are over 2 million property accounts.
+In Maryland, there are over 2.3 million real property accounts.
 The Department of Assessments and Taxation must appraise each of these properties once every three years.
-To accomplish this task, the Department employs trained appraisers, knowledgeable in all facets of real estate.
-Appraisers are trained and educated in proper appraisal approaches and techniques, and must be familiar with local property characteristics which affect value.
+To accomplish this task, the Department employs and trains assessors to inspect, analyze markets, and value real estate.
+Assessors are trained and educated in proper appraisal approaches and techniques, and must be familiar with local property characteristics which affect value.

 THE SALES APPROACH

 The premise of the sales approach is that the fair market value of a given property (called the subject property) may be determined by examining the sale prices of comparable properties.
-If similar properties sold for approximately $100,000, it could be assumed that other comparable properties would sell in the $100,000 range.
+If similar properties sold for approximately $100,000, you can assume that other comparable properties would sell in the $100,000 range.
 The key to the sales approach is comparability and the availability of sufficient data.

 The premise of the cost approach is that the fair market value of a given property equals the total of the cost to construct a similar improvement, less any depreciation for age and condition, and the price of the land.
 For example, if the cost to construct an 1,800 square foot rancher is $70,000, the cost approach assumes that a prospective purchaser would not pay more than $70,000, plus the cost of the land, for a home which is already built.
 If the existing house were not new, it may sell for less than $70,000.
 In general, the older the house, the greater the loss in value due to depreciation.
 A house which is 10 years old will usually sell for less than a comparable house which was recently built.

 Assessors in Maryland use a blend of both the sales and cost approaches to appraise residential property.
-The value of the land is based on the sales approach, using the sale prices of similarly located and zoned parcels.
-The value of the dwelling is estimated using the cost approach with adjustments made if sales of similar properties indicate that a particular style of house is actually worth more or less than its construction cost.
+The value of the land is based on the sales approach.
+However, when limited land sales data is available an allocation, or percentage, method may be used.
+The value of the dwelling is estimated using the cost approach applied with a neighborhood adjustment factor.
+The neighborhood adjustment factor is created by analyzing sales of similar modeled dwellings in similar market areas.

 VI.
 THE ASSESSMENT WORKSHEET

-The worksheet includes details of the dwelling, including information on year built, condition, size, and additional items such as decks, bathrooms, fireplaces, or air conditioning.
-Entered on the worksheet are the basic rates per square foot or any flat charges used for each component of the building (improvement) and the depreciation applied to each.
-The "cost index," noted on the worksheet, is a multiplier used in cost manuals to update construction cost to a current time and location.
-Finally, there may be an adjustment made to the cost approach to reflect current market conditions.
-This adjustment is known as the "MVI" or market value index.
+The property worksheet includes administrative data and details of the dwelling; including information as to the year built, quality, condition, size, and additional items such as decks, bathrooms, fireplaces, or air conditioning.
+Listed on the property worksheet are the basic rates per square foot or any flat charges used for each component of the building (improvement).
+Multipliers, factors, depreciation, and other adjustments are also enumerated.

 VII.
 APPEALING YOUR ASSESSMENT